brycewray/eleventy_solo/src/posts/2020/11/using-postcss-cache-busting-eleventy.md

 First, access your chosen command line interface (such as the macOS Terminal app) and install the plugin within your Eleventy project directory.
 If you use [npm](https://npmjs.com), the command to enter is `npm i postcss-hash --save-dev`; if you use [Yarn](https://yarnpkg.com), it’s `yarn add postcss-hash --dev `.

 Then, add the plugin to your `postcss.config.js` file.
 If you’re happy to go with the defaults, that’s as simple as adding `require('postcss-hash')` within your `plugins` object—**but**, for an Eleventy site, you **must** specify the location of the *[manifest](https://en.wikipedia.org/wiki/Manifest_file)* that it produces.
 I’ll explain why in a moment.[^5] In addition, there are other available options.
-For example, here’s my entire `postcss.config.js` file as of this post’s 2020-12-07 update:
+For example, here’s my entire `postcss.config.js` file as of this writing:

 {% raw %}
 ```js